N64 highway

 National Route 64 (N64) forms part of the Philippine highway network.
-It runs through northern Cavite.
+It stretches from northern to central Cavite.

 Route description

 Kawit to Tanza

-The northern section of N64 forms a physical continuation of E3 (Manila–Cavite Expressway) from Metro Manila.
+The northern section of N64 physically continues N400-1 (Covelandia Road).
+Prior to the construction of the CAVITEX–CALAX Link, it also connected directly to E3 (Manila–Cavite Expressway) from Metro Manila.
 It runs along the Centennial Road, parallel to the coast of Cavite, bypassing Kawit, Imus, Noveleta, Rosario, General Trias, and Tanza.
-It forms a part of the Radial Road 1 of Metro Manila's arterial road network.

-Its section between General Trias Drive in General Trias and Santa Cruz Street in Tanza forms part of the Noveleta–Naic–Tagaytay Road network.
+Its section between General Trias Drive in General Trias and Santa Cruz Street in Tanza forms part of the Noveleta–Naic–Tagaytay Road network, while its section from Santa Cruz Street to the Tanza Junction is alternatively known as Tanza Diversion Road.

 Tanza to Trece Martires

 At the junction in Tanza, N64 turns inland as Tanza–Trece Martires Road, 12.559 km, a 2- to 4-lane primary road to Trece Martires.
+Alongside the road, N64 ends at its junction with N65/N403 (Governor's Drive) and N404 (Trece Martires–Indang Road) in Trece Martires and is continued to the south by N404.